Directorate-General for Defence Industry and Space

 The Directorate-General for Defence Industry and Space (DG DEFIS) is a department of the European Commission.
 It is under the control of the Commissioner for DEFIS, who is as of the Second von der Leyen Commission, Andrius Kubilius.
 As of June 2025, the Director-General of DEFIS was Timo Pesonen.

 Tasks

-The directorate, established in 2020 under the von der Leyen Commission and currently under the direction of Timo Pesonen, leads the European Commission's activities in the Defence Industry and Space sector.
+The directorate, established in 2020 under the von der Leyen I Commission and currently under the direction of Timo Pesonen, leads the European Commission's activities in the Defence Industry and Space sector.
 Some of its tasks were transferred from the Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs (DG GROW).

 In the area of Defence Industry, DEFIS is in charge of upholding the competitiveness and innovation of the European Defence industry by ensuring the evolution of an able European defence technological and industrial base.

 In the area of Space DG DEFIS is in charge of implementing the EU Space programme consisting of the European Earth Observation Programme (Copernicus), the European Global Navigation Satellite System (Galileo) and the European Geostationary Navigation Overlay Service (EGNOS).